backupbrew/switchbrew/USB services.md

 The user-process must flush dcache for the buffer before using this command.

+When sending data where size is larger than wMaxPacketSize, it will automatically send multiple USB packets where last packet size = {remaining size}.
+Every {wMaxPacketSize}-bytes is a different packet.

+For receiving data, if size is less than {actual received USB packet size} the rest of the packet will be discarded.
+Later PostBufferAsync cmd(s) will only return data from new packets, not the remainder of the earlier packet(s).

 #### GetCompletionEvent

 No input.
 Returns an output event handle for polling the completion of